ecmadao/react-times/README.md

 `React.PropTypes.func`

-> The callback func when timeQuantum changed.
+> The callback func when meridiem changed.

 # Article